Perfect for Thanksgiving, this cranberry pie is a nice change from all the orange colored pies!

 - Roll the dough out onto a floured surface and place in your pie pan.
 Trim the edges, and place the scraps in the fridge to save for decorations.
-You can now either blind bake your crust or choose to bake with the filling.
+You can now either blind bake your crust or choose to make the filling and bake it together.

-- Make the filling: In a medium sized pot over medium high heat, add the cranberries, orange zest, and brown sugar.
-Stir.
+- To make the filling, add the cranberries, orange zest, and brown sugar into a a medium sized pot over medium high heat and stir.
 In a small cup add the orange juice and cornstarch and mix well until the cornstarch dissolves completely and the mixture has a cloudy look to it.
 Add to the cranberry mixture.
 Bring the cranberries to a boil for 1 minute then lower to a simmer and cook until the cranberries release their juices, about 5-7 minutes.
 You can mash them up or leave them more plump.

 - Pour the filling into the pie crust.
 Decorate with the extra scraps of dough (see post for ideas).
 Brush the dough decorations and edges of pie with the beaten egg and sprinkle with turbinado sugar.
 Bake for another 15 minutes on lowest oven rack.

-- If you chose not to blind bake- bake the pie for 15-20 minutes on the middle rack of your oven.
+- If you chose not to blind bake, make the filling, add it to the crust and bake the pie for 15-20 minutes on the middle rack of your oven.
 Cool and serve with whipped cream!